Madeeha923/fasttext-from-scratch/README.md

-# Understanding FastText from Scratch — E-commerce Text Classification Pipeline
+#  FastText from Scratch — E-commerce Text Classification Pipeline

 ## About
 This repository demonstrates the **complete working of FastText from scratch**, showing how to train, test, and make predictions using **FastText’s supervised text classification** capabilities.

 The example use case here is an **e-commerce product categorization task**, where the goal is to classify product descriptions into categories such as Electronics, Fashion, and Household.

-By going through this pipeline, we will see:
+By going through this pipeline:
 - How FastText processes and learns from text data
 - How to train a FastText model from scratch
 - How to evaluate it using test data